 - Viruses can be created that infect and destroy cancer cells from within

 Improving Surgical Treatment Approaches

 Surgeons continue to research which surgical treatment options are best for mesothelioma patients.
-Pleural mesothelioma, in particular, is surrounded by controversy, and many surgeons across the nation are divided on whether extrapleural pneumonectomy (EPP) or pleurectomy decortication (P/D) is the best approach.
-As a result, surgeons continue to carefully document their techniques, outcomes, and predictions for the future.
+Pleural mesothelioma, in particular, is surrounded by controversy.
+Many surgeons across the nation are divided on whether extrapleural pneumonectomy (EPP) or pleurectomy with decortication (P/D) is the best approach.
+As a result, surgeons continue to carefully document their techniques, outcomes and predictions for the future.